alperari/cyber-physical-systems/week6/solution.typ

 = Exercise 2: Starvation Freedom
 == Part A #label("2-part-a")
-We can prove that $"LIVE"' subset.eq "LIVE"$ if we can show that all worlds in $"LIVE"'$ is also in $"LIVE"$.
+We can prove that $"LIVE"' subset.eq "LIVE"$ if we can show that all words in $"LIVE"'$ is also in $"LIVE"$.

 Let $w in "LIVE"'$, we have the following cases: